kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 have access to `$TMPDIR`.
 This may break some kind commands which depend on using temp directories (`kind build ...`).

-Currently a workaround for this is setting the `TEMPDIR` environment variable to a directory snap does have access to when working with kind.
+Currently a workaround for this is setting the `TMPDIR` environment variable to a directory snap does have access to when working with kind.
 This can for example be some directory under `$HOME`.